openforis/sepal-doc/docs/source/modules/dwn/bfast_explorer.rst

 Finally, by selecting **bfast**, you can tweak two parameters: :code:`h` (minimal segment size) and :code:`season type`.

-Since **bfast** can detect multiple breakpoints, it may take a couple of seconds to process, in comparison to the previous two algorithms.
+Since **bfast** can detect multiple breakpoints, it may take a couple of seconds to process in comparison to the previous two algorithms.

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-14.jpg
   :group: bfast-explorer